25 Card Game

 Family Fun Night

 Just a reminder, The buffet is strictly for the kids, parents are asked to order from regular GAC menu – so kids please remember there’s no sharing with the parents!
-We try to keep the buffet price to a minimum and don’t want to increase the price.
-Ice cream is $1 and is served at 8PM.

 PLEASE watch your children.
 Kids are NOT to leave the room without a parent.
 Toys are NOT to be brought into the Carolan Room from the Reidy (children’s) Room.
 NO toys or running on the dance floor.
 Please pick up food spills and help clear your table.